 I want to replace these handles later with some shop built ones out of maple, but these look nice for now.

-How to Make a Base Cabinet Countertop
+6. How to Make a DIY Base Cabinet Wooden Countertop

-The final piece of the base cabinet is the top.
+The final piece of the DIY base cabinet is the top.
 I used a single piece of 3/4″ plywood for the top.
 To give the top a beefier feel, I trimmed it with an inch and a half thick piece of maple hardwood.
 I used glue and pocket screws on the underside of the top to attach the trim to the front.

 I left the front piece long to cut it to size with my flush cut saw after the side trim was on.